Annual Wage Review Decision

-- from the first full pay period starting on or after 1 February 2021 – Category 3 – accommodation and food services (with the exception of the Fast Food Industry Award), fitness, arts and recreation services, aviation, retail trade (with the exception of the General Retail Industry Award) and tourism2.
+- from the first full pay period starting on or after 1 November 2021 – Category 3 – accommodation and food services (with the exception of the Fast Food Industry Award), fitness, arts and recreation services, aviation, retail trade (with the exception of the General Retail Industry Award) and tourism2.

-If you are already paying an employee above the new minimum rate for their classification in the applicable award, you are not required to adjust those rates unless you have agreed otherwise (e.g. in an enterprise agreement).
+If you are paying an employee above the new minimum rate for their classification in the applicable award, you are not required to adjust those rates unless you have agreed otherwise (e.g. in an enterprise agreement).

 Wage outcomes and trends

-The national wage price index (WPI) shows that rates of pay (excluding bonuses) for all wage and salary workers across all industries in the private sector increased by 0.5% in the March 2020 quarter and 2.1% in the year to March in trend terms.3
+The national wage price index (WPI) shows that rates of pay (excluding bonuses) for all wage and salary workers across all industries in the private sector increased by 0.6% in the March 2021 quarter and 1.4% in the year to March in trend terms3.

 High income threshold

 The high income threshold, which limits an employee’s eligibility to pursue an unfair dismissal claim (unless they are award or agreement covered), will also increase from $153,600 to $158,500 for dismissals that take effect from 1 July 20215.